wildfly/quickstart/ejb-security-jaas/README.md

             </mapping>
         </security-domain>

-    The `quickstart-domain` will be used to authenticate and authorize users.
-The `Remoting` login module has been added so we can properly authenticate requests made from remote clients.
-We have also added a `mapping-module` that can be used to provide an extra role (`admin`) and we will be using that later on to show how the legacy role mappers can be enabled and disabled.
+    The `quickstart-domain`is used to authenticate and authorize users.
+The `Remoting` login module is added to properly authenticate requests made from remote clients.
+A `mapping-module` is added that can be used to provide an extra role (`admin`).
+It is used later on to show how the legacy role mappers can be enabled and disabled.

 2. The following `elytron-realm` was added to the legacy `security` subsystem: